exponential-decay/digital-preservation-use-cases/JHOVE-JPEG-HUL-At-Archives-NZ/README.md

 ![hex-comparison](https://raw.githubusercontent.com/exponential-decay/digital-preservation-use-cases/master/JHOVE-JPEG-HUL-At-Archives-NZ/images/hex-comparison.png)

-Testing this as a fix meant first checking it against JHOVE – it was ‘Well-formed and valid’ – our APP0 change had the desired cascade effect on the other errors.
+Testing this as a fix meant first checking it against JHOVE – it was ‘Well-formed and valid’ – our APP0 change had the desired cascade effect on the other two errors [(3)](#3).

-For our pre-conditioning provenance note we could accurately describe the fix with the following paragraph:
+For our pre-conditioning provenance note we could accurately describe a reversible fix with the following paragraph:

     PRECONDITIONING BYTESTEAM 001: Bytes Swapped.
 JFIF application segment (18 bytes, beginning 0xFFE0) moved directly in front of Photoshop IRB segment (beginning 0xFFDB) and directly after the start of image marker (0xFFD8).
 MD5 (Original): 02a1b0254fe08cf07e03dde6819a63a9 becomes MD5 (pre-conditioned): 7f0b14e62afb8a02fe101faee39a324c.
 Modified Date (original) 10 March 2004 becomes modified date (pre-conditioned)

-Finally, working closely with our digital archivist, we could demonstrate clearly, no change to the display of the record.
+Finally, before deposit, working closely with our digital archivist, we could demonstrate clearly, no change to the display, or intellectual content of the record.

 The file was ingested into Rosetta without issue and made available December 2014, see record number [R24684315](https://www.archway.archives.govt.nz/ViewFullItem.do?code=24684315) in Archive New Zealand’s Archway Catalogue.